Do you need planning permission for advertising hoarding?

 Any graphics placed upon a hoarding wall will only benefit from deemed consent if they are for construction sites.
 Advertisements on hoardings for residential sites always require consent.

-Hoarding wall for a variety of construction applications from Plasloc
+Hoarding construction applications from Plasloc

 Plasloc’s innovative hoarding wall system is suitable for use in a variety of construction applications.
 Easy to install & highly durable, we can even design specific construction site hoarding graphics for advertisement purposes.
 If you’re planning advertising for hoarding or would like more information, get in touch today.
 We’re available to call on 01626 356 995 or we can be contacted online.